web-illinois/ilw-video/README.md

 YouTube video embed codes are created with boilerplate title attributes.
 You will need to correct each embedded video's title yourself.

+Videos must be captioned.
+Caption files must be uploaded with the video, and are not attached to the Illinois Toolkit video component.

 ## External References

 n/a